 So, the stakes are high.
 But whether the outcome enables abusers or liars, our increasing fear of each other will lead both sides to the same conclusion: When the naked exercise of power is available, “we” can’t afford to clothe it in the legitimacy of regular procedures, because “they” will only use those procedures as another chance to hurt us.

 But a serious due-process debate is exactly the argument we should be having, and at length.
-The focus on Kavanaugh (who should definitely withdraw) has deprived us of a more productive conversation about what process is due in this situation and, more importantly, what its goals are.
+The focus on Kavanaugh (who should definitely withdraw) has deprived us of a more productive conversation about what process is due in this increasingly-common situation and, more importantly, what its goals are.
 These are the questions that inspire the fear infecting all of politics right now: Do Republicans even care about sexual assault?
 Can a victim’s testimony, often all she has, ever be enough to justify denying the accused power or other opportunities?
 Do Democrats recognize the devastation of reputational harm?
-Would an intimate, immature misunderstanding be enough to close off professional opportunities that would otherwise be merited?
+Is an intimate, immature misunderstanding of decades ago be enough to close off professional opportunities that would otherwise be merited?

 What if honest people started trying to answer each other’s questions and assuage each other’s fears?
 In a real discussion about due process, that’s what we’d do.
 Because it’s not Ford or Kavanaugh we really care about.
 It’s all the poor souls up next.